Nine years on from the last revision, the Incoterms 2020 text has a very different layout and style of presentation.

 As always, trading partners remain free to adopt the Incoterms revision of their choice by specifying it in their commercial contracts.

-Mantissa’s plans for Incoterms 2020 training
+Mantissa’s Incoterms 2020 training

 Students will therefore be well placed to work with both revisions.